Site icon The Kim Newman Web Site

 My notes on the British B film Strip Tease Murder

-The plot kicks off when ‘thirty if she’s a day’ Rita (Ann Lynn) is so ticked off that her gangster boyfriend Branco (bald, glowering Kenneth J. Warren) has dumped her for younger, blonder, brassier, if peculiarly-accented Angelin (Vanda Hudson) that she tries to blackmail him about his dope ring.
-Most gang bosses would hire a cosh-boy or a gunman to take out the tart, but Branco calls in batty boffin Perkel (Peter Elliott), who wants to perform a human experiment on his remote-control zapper device (which uses the then-new and exciting technology of transistors, prompting several references to Sputnik).
 In the dressing room, Rita and Angelin have a sadly mild hair-pulling fight over Branco.
-Rita gets sacked, so Diana (Jean Muir), who is secretly married to Bert, goes on in her place and is electrocuted – everyone (including the useless plods) says it must be an accident, but Bert goes off the booze and turns ‘tec to track down the murderers, aided by stage door-keeper Lou (Leon Cortez).
-Meanwhile, Rita and wicked waiter Rocco (Carl Duering) are still trying to muscle in on the dope racket and kill Branco simply – without needing to hire a mad scientist – to get hold of his black book of drugs contacts.
-Perkel is lured back to the club on the pretence of giving a demonstration to interested parties, and nabbed as he is about to repeat his experiment with an unwilling Rita, who has had the deadly microphone sellotaped to her hand by the stern hero.
+Rita gets sacked, so Diana (Jean Muir), who is secretly married to Bert, goes on in her place and is electrocuted.
+Everyone (including the useless plods) says it must be an accident, but Bert goes off the booze and turns ‘tec to track down the murderers, aided by stage door-keeper Lou (Leon Cortez).
+Meanwhile, Rita and wicked waiter Rocco (Carl Duering) are trying to muscle in on the dope racket and murder Branco – without needing to hire a mad scientist – to get hold of his black book of drugs contacts.
+Perkel is lured back to the club on the pretence of giving a demonstration to interested parties and nabbed as he is about to repeat his experiment with an unwilling Rita, who has had the deadly microphone cellotaped to her hand by the stern hero.
 After it’s all over, Bert admits he doesn’t feel all that much better.

-Paul Tabori’s script would be utterly conventional if it wasn’t for its very minor science fiction content, and director Ernest Morris does it almost all in long, dull master shots.
-Furthermore, Hewer is a boring hero, the appealing Muir dies before she can do more than a) her act and b) show off her cute bobbed hairstyle, and the talented, interesting Ann Lynn should have been given more scheming, shrewish rottenness scenes.
-The obscure Elliott, who has a bit as a blacked-up Indian professor in Night of the Demon, is probably man of the match as the amoral, dotty, bland professor, who works up his human bug-zapper device in a Highgate lock-up.
-Perkel excites Lou the doorman’s suspicions by showing up as a flat-capped electrician to tamper with the microphone in the afternoon and again as a patron in evening dress to perform the experimental murder in the evening – though Lou forgets to mention this during the perfunctory investigation (just another routine stripper electrocution).
-Naturally, Perkel still wants to be paid, even though he’s offed the wrong ecdysiast.
+The Paul Tabori* script would be utterly conventional if it wasn’t for its minor science fiction element.
+Director Ernest Morris does it almost all in long, dull master shots.
+Furthermore, Hewer is a boring hero, the appealing Muir dies before she can do more than a) her act and b) show off her cute bobbed hairstyle, and the talented, interesting Lynn should have been given more scheming, shrewish rottenness scenes.
+The obscure Elliott, the blacked-up Indian professor in Night of the Demon (1958), is Man of the Match as the amoral, dotty professor who works on his human bug-zapper device in a Highgate lock-up.
+Perkel excites Lou’s suspicions by showing up as a flat-capped electrician to tamper with the microphone in the afternoon and again as a patron in evening dress to perform the experimental murder in the evening – though he forgets to mention this during the perfuctory police investigation (just another routine stripper electrocution, apparently).
+For all his talk about being more interested in science than crime, Perkel still wants to collect his fee from Branco, even after he offs the wrong ecdysiast.

 Exit mobile version